Valero Benefit for Children Classic 2026

 .

-Thank you to everyone at Valero for supporting 2wish at the UK Benefit 2024.
-2wish continues to support those who are affected by the sudden death of a child or young adult.
-Our memory boxes continue to be given to families at the hospital at the most heartbreaking of times and this is where our journey with families start.
+Thank you to everyone at Valero for supporting 2wish at the UK Benefit For Children over the last few years.
+2Wish continue support those who are affected by the sudden death of a child or young adult.
+Our memory boxes continue to be given to families at the hospital at the most heartbreaking of times and this is where our work with families start.

-This year alone we have supported over 200 families in Wales and 140 families in the areas of England we are now working in.
-The amount raised by this event is lifechanging for our families and will help support families, friends and professional.
+We continue to support over 200 families in Wales and 140 families in the areas of England we are now working in.
+The amount raised by this event is lifechanging for our families and will help support families, friends and professionals.

 Rhian Mannings MBE Founder and CEO